Does my child fit in their carrier?

 There is no right and wrong, you can let your child decide as long as they are able to move them in and out on their own.

-This blog is all based on my experience as a babywearing consultant and working with families, fitting carriers for 4 years.
+This blog is all based on my experience as a babywearing consultant and working with families, fitting carriers since 2016.